WebKit/WebKit/Source/bmalloc/libpas/ReadMe.md

 project; for example, when libpas sees the PAS_BMALLOC macro, it will provide everything that WebKit's bmalloc library needs to create an allocator.

-Libpas's toolkit of allocators has three building blocks:
+Libpas' toolkit of allocators has three building blocks:

 - The segregated heap.
 This implements something like simple segregated storage.
 Roughly speaking, size classes hold onto collections of pages, and